Thinksplat/BuildByConvention/README.md

 you have a library directory named libHelper, then the test directory should be named testHelper.
 - The test directory will be automatically linked against the library it is testing.

+## Note on apps

+By default every lib will be linked to the app.
+This can be overridden by using the .autobuild.yml file.
+If there is an explicit link to a project library, then ONLY that library will be linked and the default linking will not occur.

 ## Expectations on tests

 - It is expected that for each library, there will be a corresponding test directory.